Prana-vvb/cyTe/README.md

 Basic cipher Tool is a command-line Python tool designed to encrypt/decrypt some text using basic ciphers It currently offer:
-1.Rotation/Caesar cipher
+1. Rotation/Caesar cipher
-2.Vigenere cipher
+2. Vigenere cipher
-3.Playfair cipher
+3. Playfair cipher
-4.Railfence cipher
+4. Railfence cipher

 There will be more ciphers added in the future and hopefully make it a 'Complex cipher Tool' :P